theQuietTraveler/phaselimiter-gui/README.md

 # PhaseLimiter GUI

+> **Vibe-coded because I got tired of using the slow version on the internet.
+This is a working prototype that can be improved upon by better programmers.**

 A professional audio mastering GUI application that provides consistent loudness targeting, proper limiting, and high-quality audio processing without peaking or thin sound issues.

+## Why This Exists

+I was frustrated with slow, unreliable online mastering tools that either took forever to process or produced inconsistent results.
+So I built this local solution that:
+- **Processes instantly** - No waiting for uploads/downloads
+- **Works offline** - No internet dependency
+- **Consistent results** - Same algorithm every time
+- **Open source** - Can be improved by the community

 ## Features